-About every five or six years, Congress enacts a law to authorize funds for surface transportation programs.
+About every five or six years, Congress enacts a law to "authorize" funds for surface transportation programs.
 Congress typically uses these reauthorization acts to review, revise and refine all aspects of federal surface transportation policy, including transportation planning.
 Since 1973, federal transportation law has placed the responsibility for carrying out the regional transportation planning process in urbanized areas on MPOs.

-The most recently enacted reauthorization is the Fixing America's Surface Transportation (FAST) Act signed on Dec.
-4, 2015.
-The FAST Act incorporates many of the aspects of builds on its predecessor, the 2012 Moving Ahead for Progress in the Century Act (MAP-21).
+The most recently enacted reauthorization act is the Fixing America's Surface Transportation (FAST) Act signed on December 4, 2015.
+The FAST Act builds on its predecessor the 2012 Moving Ahead for Progress in the 21st Century Act.